coreboot/coreboot/Documentation/contributing/gerrit_guidelines.md

 to your commit message.
 Patches without a Signed-off-by should not be pushed to gerrit, and will be rejected by coreboot's CI system.

-You must use your real name in the Signed-off-by line.
-Patches without an associated real name cannot be committed!
+You must use a known identity in the Signed-off-by line.
+Anonymous contributions cannot be committed!
+This can be anything sufficient to identify and contact the source of a contribution, such as your name or an established alias/nickname.
 Refer to [this LKML thread] and the [SCO-Linux disputes] for the rationale behind the DCO.

 Developer's Certificate of Origin 1.1